Hate writing? Not got many photos? Don’t worry.

 Both Google Drive and DropBox are free.
 DropBox offers 2GB storage.
 Google Drive offers 50GB storage which is handy if you need to store or send a lot of high-resolution videos.

-3. Text creation & art creation (photos, illustrations, etc.)
+3. Text Creation and Art Creation (photos, illustrations, etc.)

 Blank documents pertaining to each web page will be created and filled with bulleted notes.

-These documents can and should be copied to a shared DropBox or Google Drive for ease of access.
+- These documents can and should be exchanged on DropBox or Google Drive

 It’s also wise to set up image templates using correct dimensions.
 Image file names should be labelled in a meaningful way and use a naming convention for the sake of clarity.